Sociological Initiatives Foundation Grant

 - academics allied with a constituency through their research

 You can learn more about this opportunity by visiting the funder's website.

 - For nonprofits, grants are restricted to organizations that are tax-exempt under Section 501(c) 3 of the Internal Revenue Code and classified as “not a private foundation” under section 509(a).

 - SIF also welcomes applications from academic institutions and other qualified organizations wishing to sponsor research projects by individual scholars or practitioners.

-- The geographic focus is limited to the United States and its territories.
+- The geographic focus is limited to the Southern United States

 - The Sociological Initiatives Foundation does not make grants directly to individuals for any purposes.